Menu

 Anonymous member (Administrator)

-You need not inform the parcel owner of extensions.
-The delinquent parcel has previously been given 20-day Notice and, after another 30 days without payment, a NOC has been recorded in the Registry.
+You need not inform the delinquent parcel owner of extensions.
+The Statutes contain no such requirement.
+The owner of record has previously been given 20-day Notice.
+Then, if 30 days go by without payment, a NOC has been recorded in the Registry.

 Said NOC will remain in effect for the next 6 years.
 If the delinquent assessment remains unpaid, the issuer may choose to extend the provisions of original NOC by recording an extension of this NOC prior to its expiration date.